mostafaolyai/permission-system/README.md

 #### Task Description: [link](https://bettermode.notion.site/Senior-Backend-Engineer-1264dc460e6d807399c8cff16be8de4d)
 #### Tech Stack Requirements:
- - Language:vTypeScript
+ - Language: TypeScript
  - Framework: NestJS (or other NodeJS frameworks like ExpressJS)
- - Database: MongoDb (If i develop this task in real project i will use PostgreSQL)
+ - Database: MongoDb (If I develope this task in real project i will use PostgreSQL)
  - API: GraphQL

+also there is .env file to little config to connect database

 ### What we did?
   During this implementation I tried to just create based on `gql` that task ask us not more.